-Duval Street in Key West is a buzzing place with restaurants, bars and quirky shops.
-Near the southern end of Duval Street Key West Butterfly and Nature Conservatory welcomes visitors to make acquaintance to the most peaceful locals on the island.
-Welcome to the Butterfly Garden in Key West.
+The heart of Key West is a buzzing place with restaurants, bars and quirky shops.
+But near Duval Street’s southern end Key West Butterfly and Nature Conservatory lets you make acquaintance with the most peaceful island locals.
+Welcome to Key West’s Butterfly Garden.

 What to expect when visiting Key West Butterfly Garden

 A visit to Key West Butterfly & Nature Conservatory is for the butterfly lover or just anyone who wants a peaceful break when exploring Key West.

 The sanctuary sits on the southern end of Duval Street in Key West.
 It’s located just a block away from the Southernmost Point of the continental United States.

 The beautiful butterfly garden includes over 50 species of butterflies and more than 20 bird species.
 They live in a tropical glass-enclosed habitat, where they thrive among all the exotic plants and joyful visitors.

 The main attraction of the butterfly conservatory in Key West is to stroll through the butterfly garden where the butterflies freely fly around.
 It’s a true pleasure to walk among the hundreds of butterflies and birds in different colors.

 Entering the Key West Butterfly Garden is like walking into a fairytale